Superfund Research Program

 Tell us about an award you received and what it meant to you.

-I received the Harvard JPB Environmental Health Fellowship to pursue environmental justice research.
-It is a major investment to strengthen my capacity and leadership skills to advance social and environmental health research, pursue health equity, and inform potential policy solutions and interventions.
+I received the Harvard JPB Environmental Health Fellowship to pursue environmental health research.
+It is a major investment to strengthen my capacity and leadership skills to advance social and environmental health research and inform potential policy solutions and interventions.
 A unique component of this fellowship is the creative space it nurtures for academic scholars to collaborate with federal agency scholars to tackle challenges in order to improve environmental and public health.

 What factors contributed most to your growth as a researcher throughout your time as an SRP trainee?